-How Rancher is different from cloud-hosted Kubernetes Services like GKE, EKS and AKS
+How Rancher is different from Kubernetes Cloud Services like GKE, EKS and AKS

 Cloud Kubernetes services implement Kubernetes for a specific cloud.
 Rancher’s RKE can implement Kubernetes on any infrastructure.
 Rancher additionally provides multiple cluster management and application workload management across any Kubernetes clusters.

 Cloud Kubernetes services are an excellent way to operate Kubernetes in the cloud.
 They are easy to setup.
 You can create a Kubernetes cluster in the cloud with a simple command or API call.
 Cloud providers manage the Kubernetes cluster for you.
 For example, they monitor the health of your cluster and perform upgrades, reducing the administrative burden.

 They are often the most cost-effective way to run Kubernetes because cloud providers typically don’t charge for the resources required to run the Kubernetes management plane.
 This leads to significant savings for smaller clusters as it takes at least 3 nodes to run a production-grade etcd database and Kubernetes masters.

 Rancher is unique in that it is designed to work tightly with cloud Kubernetes services.
 You can deploy Rancher’s management server on a cloud Kubernetes cluster.
 You can then use Rancher to manage multiple cloud Kubernetes clusters.
 Rancher enables you, for example, to authenticate users for cloud Kubernetes clusters through your own on-premise Active Directory.

 Use RKE to Set Up Kubernetes Clusters When